The Times, January 2nd 2003, p.8

 London: Routledge Falmer, 2002.

 By exploring target setting from both the teachers' and pupils' point of view, this book investigates the role of assessment in successful teaching and learning.
-It looks at ethos, teaching and targets; formative assesment and targets; whole-school targets and improvement; and using targets in special schools.
+It looks at ethos, teaching and targets; formative assessment and targets; whole-school targets and improvement; and using targets in special schools.

 The Times, January 16th 2003, p.
 8